Sausage Spaghetti Squash with Apple Cider Glaze is made with Italian sausage, parmesan cheese and apple cider. A delicious fall inspired dinner!

 - Add the apple cider to a small pot and bring to a boil over medium heat.
 Turn the heat down to a simmer and reduce for 20 minutes, then remove from the heat.

-- When the squash is done, turn over so the cut side is up and scrape the seeds out until you get down to the squash.
-Shred the squash with a fork until all the strands are separated.
+- When the squash is tender, shred the inside of the squash with a fork until all the strands are separated.

-- Place the squash in a large bowl, add the browned sausage, parmesan cheese and the reduced cider.
+- Place the strands of squash in a large bowl.
+Add the browned sausage, parmesan cheese and the reduced cider.
 Stir to combine and season with salt and pepper to taste.

 - Divide the filling into each of the 4 squash halves, top with the remaining 1/4 cup of parmesan cheese and place back in the oven for 10 minutes.

 - Remove the squash from the oven and top with chopped parsley and red pepper flakes if using.

 - Category: Dinner